 Thank you for your question about your Wells Fargo credit card debt and the best solution for your debt problems.
 Let's review your options for your solving your debt problems in general, the specific Wells Fargo debt consolidation options available, and some important information on how Wells Fargo deals with accounts that go delinquent.

 Wells Fargo is a full service bank.
 They offer basic banking services such as checking and savings accounts.
 Wells Fargo has a mortgage department, and the bank offers personal loans and unsecured lines of credit.
-It also has a large credit card program
+It also offers a number of different credit cards.

-If your credit is in good standing and you have balances on your any debts you are carrying a balance transfer is another possible debt consolidation solution.
+If your credit is in good standing and you have balances on any debts you are carrying, a balance transfer is another possible debt consolidation solution.
 Make sure you understand the fees that come with the balance transfer and how long the low introductory rate lasts.
-Wells Fargo and other creditors offer balance transfers to qualifying customers.
+As of October 18, 2018, Wells Fargo is offering at least one credit card to which you can transfer balances at 0% interest for 18 months.
+There is a fee of $5 or 3% of the amount you transfer, whichever is greater.
+After the 0% period ends, After that, your APR will be 17.49% to 26.99% APR,depending on your creditworthiness.
+Your APR will vary with the market based on the U.S. Prime Rate.

 If you default on any of your Wells Fargo accounts, or with any of your other creditors, and you are unable to work out a solution with them, you will end up in collections.
 Not every creditor treats all their delinquent accounts.
 Even the same creditor may treat individual customers differently.
 However, there are some basic strategies and practices that Wells Fargo and other creditors use when collecting on delinquent accounts: